spectre-team/spectre/docs/Spectre.DivikWpfClient.md

 etc. It can grow large.
 Should be specified the same for all analyses, to be able to resolve already computed results.
 Applicable only if **Caching** is enabled.
-17. **Caching** - if true, partial results are saved on disk to avoid unnecessary computational overhead in case of repeated calculations.
+17. **Caching** - if true, partial results are saved to disk to avoid unnecessary computational overhead in case of repeated calculations.
 18. **Max iterations for K-means** - maximal number of iterations, after which k-means algorithm stops.
 19. **Pretty print** - if true, output JSON file is printed with visually indented rows.
-Otherwise no additional white characters are introduces, to reduce the number of characters.
+Otherwise no additional white characters are introduced, reducing the number of characters.

 # Final notes